biosustain/dsp_nextflow_training/course_contents/SeqeraPlatform.md

 4. ensuring compliance and security providing the framework for reliable and reproducible pipeline execution
 5. allowing us to optimize and reduce computing and storage costs

+## Run hello.nf script and follow the run in Seqera platform

-First you need to create an account and creat an access token.
+First you need to create an account and create an access token.
 Later you need to export the token to your system:

 ```bash
 export TOWER_ACCESS_TOKEN=copyandpastetokenfromtheSqeraPlatformhere